By Dennis Hartley

-Best in Show-Christopher Guest’s name has become synonymous with the word “mockumentary”, and for good reason.
-He and his repertory of actors and co-writers have delivered some of the best in the last decade or two (Waiting for Guffman, A Mighty Wind, For Your Consideration), and this gentle poke at dog lovers represents his own “best in show” so far.
-Guest delivers a network narrative-style study of various participants who are converging (with pooches in tow) to compete at a national dog show.
+Best in Show – Actor-writer-director Christopher Guest’s oeuvre has become synonymous with “mockumentary”, for good reason.
+He and his repertory of actors and co-writers have delivered some of the best over the last few decades (Waiting for Guffman, A Mighty Wind, For Your Consideration, et.al.)
+This gentle poke at dog lovers represents his own “best in show” so far.
+Guest delivers a network narrative-style study of various participants converging (with pooches in tow) to compete at a national dog show.

-Perhaps it is unfair to single anyone out with such a tight comic ensemble in play, but Fred Willard is a definite highlight as a witless TV commentator (is that redundant?) and Parker Posey and Michael Hitchcock chew major scenery as an obnoxious yuppie couple.
+Perhaps it is unfair to single anyone out with such a tight comic ensemble, but Fred Willard is a highlight as a witless TV commentator (is that redundant?) and Parker Posey and Michael Hitchcock chew major scenery as an obnoxious yuppie couple.
 More standouts: Catherine O’Hara, Michael McKean, John Michael Higgins, Jane Lynch, Jennifer Coolidge, Larry Miller and Eugene Levy (who co-scripted).

-The Blair Witch Project-For better or for worse, there is no denying the impact that this cleverly marketed horror flick has had on modern film making.
-In the event that you spent 1999 in a coma, this is the one where a crew of amateur actors were turned loose in some dark and scary woods, armed with camping gear, video cameras and a plot point or two provided by filmmakers Daniel Myrick and Eduardo Sanchez, who then proceeded to play creepy, “gotcha” mind games with their young troupe.
+The Blair Witch Project – Love it or hate it, there is no denying the impact of this cleverly marketed horror flick.
+In the event that you spent 1999 in a coma, this is the one where a crew of amateur actors were turned loose in dark and scary woods, armed with camping gear, video cameras and a plot point or two provided by filmmakers Daniel Myrick and Eduardo Sanchez, who then proceeded to play creepy, “gotcha” mind games with their young troupe.

-The result was surprisingly effective, because after all, it’s the idea that “something” in the woods is out to get you which brings on the nightmares-not some guy in a rubber monster suit lurching about in front of the camera.
+The result was surprisingly effective, because after all, it’s the idea that “something” in the woods is out to get you that serves as nightmare fuel-not some guy in a rubber monster suit lurching about in front of the camera.
 There are still some debates raging whether the similar low budget fright, The Last Broadcast (1998) or the more obscure 1980 cult item Cannibal Holocaust deserves the kudos (or the blame) for kick-starting the “found footage” genre.

-Joe and Billy front a “legendary” D.I.Y. punk band called Hard Core Logo, who hit the road for a belated reunion tour.
-McDonald plays himself, as the director who is documenting what could turn out to be the band’s final hurrah.
+Joe and Billy front a “legendary” punk band called Hard Core Logo, who hit the road for a belated reunion tour.
+McDonald plays himself, a director who is documenting what could turn out to be the band’s final hurrah.
 The film is full of great throwaway lines (“I can’t come to the phone right now.
 I’m eating corn chips and masturbating.
 Please leave a message.”).
-There are also a ton of obscure references in Noel S. Baker’s screenplay that truly dedicated rock music geeks (guilty!) will delight in.
+There are also obscure references in Noel S. Baker’s screenplay that rock geeks (guilty!) will delight in.
 This is part of a trilogy (of sorts) by McDonald that includes Roadkill and Highway 61.

-Real Life-Stylistically speaking, this underrated 1979 gem from writer-director Albert Brooks presaged Christopher Guest & company’s successful mockumentary franchise by at least a decade.
-In fact, the screenplay was co-written by Guest alum Harry Shearer (along with Brooks’ long-time creative collaborator, Monica Mcgowan Johnson).
+Real Life – This underrated 1979 gem from writer-director Albert Brooks presaged Christopher Guest & company’s mockumentary franchise by at least a decade.
+There actually is a direct tie-in; the screenplay was co-written by future Guest collaborator Harry Shearer (along with Brooks’ own long-time creative collaborator, Monica McGowan Johnson).